 Council of Students (COS)

-Advisors: Dr. Lea Bonner
+Advisers: Dr. Lea Bonner

 The Council of Students is an organization of elected COP students working for the furtherment of existing programs set forth by the preceding councils and for the attainment of various new goals set forth by the present council.
 All students of the College of Pharmacy are included in the student body organization.
 The Council of Students meets twice a month and acts as the official voice of the student body.
 Its objectives include establishing two-way communication expressing views on pharmaceutical education between students and educators.
 The Council strives to promote and perpetuate professionalism in all endeavors with adherence to the principles of ethical practice in all fields of healthcare.
 COS is available to all students for consultation and advice when needed and endeavors to consider all student opinions.
-Student involvement in institutional decision processes is also sought by student participation on various college committees.
+Student involvement in institutional decision processes also is sought by student participation on various college committees.
 The COS also has an executive council consisting of the president, president elect, secretary, treasurer, parliamentarian and historian.

 American College of Clinical Pharmacy-Student College of Clinical Pharmacy (ACCP-SCCP)